 Traditional ‘On-the-Spot’, ‘Manager-to-Peer’ and ‘Peer-to-Peer’ solutions have been in existence for some time and have proved effective.
 If one criticism can be levelled it concerns the speed at which they work.
 Each can be slowed by a chain of command which has to be followed before the ‘Thank you’ is delivered.
 This loses the immediacy of the process.
-You can almost hear a colleagues saying:
+You can almost hear a colleague saying:

 ‘I want to be thanked now for what I have done today.
 I don’t want to wait a month for the next cycle of thanks.
-If I have to wait, you begin to loose me as a helpful colleague, worthy of thanks.’
+If I have to wait, you begin to lose me as a helpful colleague, worthy of thanks.’

 The corollary?
 They become disengaged.
 In this scenario the best you can hope for is that they leave your organisation quickly, reducing any negative effect they have on other colleagues.
-If they leave, you are now looking for a new colleague – with all the associated time, financial costs, on boarding processes, training etc.
+If they leave, you are now looking for a new colleague – with all the associated time, financial costs, onboarding processes, training etc.